sstsimulator/sst-macro/docs/manual/manual.md

-#### 3.8.1: Building DUMPI<a name="subset:dump:build"></a>

-As noted in the introduction, SST-macro is primarily intended to be an on-line simulator.
+*Building DUMPI* \label{subset:dump:build} As noted in the introduction, SST-macro is primarily intended to be an on-line simulator.
 Real application code runs, but SST-macro  intercepts calls to communication (MPI) and computation functions to simulate time passing.
 However, SST-macro can also run off-line, replaying application traces collected from real production runs.
 This trace collection and trace replay library is called DUMPI.

 Although DUMPI is automatically included as a subproject in the SST-macro download, trace collection can be easier if DUMPI is built independently from SST-macro.
 The code can be downloaded from https://bitbucket.org/sst-ca/dumpi.
 If downloaded through Mercurial, one must initialize the build system and create the configure script.